zlatanajanovic/al-folio/_pages/about.md

 ---
 Hello,

-I am a Postdoctoral Researcher in the Cognitive Robotics Department (CoR), Delft University of Technology (Netherlands) with Prof. Jens Kober and External Lecturer at the University of Applied Sciences Technikum-Wien (Austria).
+I am a Postdoctoral Researcher in the Cognitive Robotics Department (CoR), Delft University of Technology (Netherlands) with Prof. Jens Kober.

 Previously, I received a master's degree from the Univesity of Sarajevo (Bosnia and Herzegovina) and a PhD degree from the Graz University of Technology (Austria), all focused on Automation and Control.
 Previously, as a Marie Skłodowska-Curie Fellow, I was a senior researcher at VIRTUAL VEHICLE Research GmbH, Graz (Austria), a visiting researcher at TU Delft, University of Sarajevo, AVL List and Volvo Cars.